45BC: In his last victory, Julius Ceasar defeats the Pompeian forces of Titus Labienus and Pompey the Younger in the Battle of Munda.

 1966: A US submarine locates a missing hydrogen bomb on the Mediterranean sea floor.

-1967: Working at EMI Studios in Abbey Road, The Beatles finish the recording the song She’s Leaving Home, adding backing vocals to the track.
+1967: Working on the Sgt Pepper album at EMI Studios in Abbey Road, The Beatles finish the recording the song She’s Leaving Home, adding backing vocals to the track.

 1968: More than 200 people are arrested after thousands clash in an anti-Vietnam war protest outside the US embassy in London.